Costing Methods

 -

-Group Average – This costing lets you track one average cost for an item across multiple locations within a defined group.
+Group Average – This costing method lets you track one average cost for an item across multiple locations within a defined group.
 For more information, see Group Average Costing.

 -